-The Trustees will obtain actuarial valuations of the Scheme at intervals of not more than 3 years (but the consent of the Company is required where the interval is less than 3 years unless the Trustees are required by law to carry out the valuation) and (if so required by the Pensions Act 2004) an actuarial report for any year in which they do not obtain a valuation.
+The Trustees will obtain actuarial valuations of the Scheme at intervals of not more than 3 years, and (if so required by the Pensions Act 2004) an actuarial report for any year in which they do not obtain a valuation.
 The valuations and reports must comply with any requirements of Section 224 of the Pensions Act 2004 (actuarial valuations and reports).